Why must auditors be registered?

 When must I apply for registration?

-If you were not already appointed as auditor on 2 May 2017, you must be registered before you accept appointment as an auditor of a reporting unit.
+You must be registered before you accept appointment as an auditor of a reporting unit.

 Registration can take a period of time and the ROC will aim to form a view of your registration application within 40 working days.
 As you are not registered until the application has been approved (not merely lodged), you must take this time into account when deciding when to lodge your application.